dfg-spp-cls/projects_en/_posts/2020-01-24-TP-Structuring_Literature.md

 - Identifying and classifying such reflective passages in narrative fiction
 - Aiming at explaining their patterns of occurrence in roughly 350 years of literary history
 - Developing novel computational models for detecting reflection and related phenomena, e.g. overt-narrator-passages and free-indirect discourse
-- creating and releasing a corpus manually annotated for reflection
+- Creating and releasing a corpus manually annotated for reflection